 Mohnish Pabrai, the successful value investor, has grown his fund from $1 million in 1999 to around $340 million.
 He holds quite a concentrated portfolio with less than ten stocks.
-According to ValueWalk, in the first quarter 2013, it was reported that Pabrai boosted his stake in Chesapeake Energy Corporation (NYSE:CHK) by 1.85% to more than 3.12 million shares, accounting for more than 24% of his total portfolio.
+In the first quarter 2013, it was reported that Pabrai boosted his stake in Chesapeake Energy Corporation (NYSE:CHK) by 1.85% to more than 3.12 million shares, accounting for more than 24% of his total portfolio.
 During the first quarter, he also cut his stake in Goldman Sachs Group, Inc. (NYSE:GS) and sold out his entire stake in General Motors Company (NYSE:GM).

 Chesapeake Energy – an opportunistic stock on asset sale